jsafrane/scratch/AWS CSI.md

 Note that there are some issues:

 * Kubernetes can change its mind at any time.
-E.g. an user that wanted to run a pod on the node with the volume attached got impatient so he deleted the pod.
+E.g. user that wanted to run a pod on the node with the volume attached got impatient so he deleted the pod.
 In this case Kubernetes will call `ControllerUnpublishVolume(vol1, nodeA)` to "cancel" the attachment request.
 It's up to the driver to do the right thing - e.g. wait until the volume is attached and then issue `detach()` and wait until the volume is detached.

   Note that Kubernetes may time out waiting for `ControllerUnpublishVolume` too.
 In this case, it will keep calling it until it gets confirmation from the driver that the volume has been detached (i.e. until the driver returns either success or non-timeout error) or it needs the volume attached to the node again (and it will call `ControllerPublishVolume` in that case).